 The Hood's public events include many lectures, gallery talks, symposia, and receptions over the course of the year.

 The Hood Museum of Art is noted among college museums for the degree to which its collections and exhibitions are integrated into the curriculum by Dartmouth faculty.
 Before the museum closed in March 2016 for expansion and renovation, there were over 2,000 visits annually by Dartmouth faculty and students.
 These included courses from over 30 departments and programs across the Dartmouth curriculum from English to Engineering.
 Museum staff members pulled approximately 2,500 objects annually from storage for these class visits.
 This direct engagement with objects will continue on a larger scale with the opening of the new Center for Object Study.

-If you are a Dartmouth faculty member who would like to use the study center, please fill out the attached form here and an academic programming staff member will be in touch.
+If you are a Dartmouth faculty member who would like to use the study center for the fall term 2020, please fill out the attached form here and an academic programming staff member will be in touch.
+We have many teaching options available including remote learning and limited in-person experiences.
 We ask that you contact us at least three weeks before the anticipated date of your class session.

 Departments and programs that regularly hold classes at the museum include:

 - African and African-American Studies

 - Art History